kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ### Configure Prometheus

 Follow the instructions [here](./prometheus/README.md#update-prometheus-config) to configure the Prometheus deployment.

-### Update targets and deploy Prometheus to the central monitoring cluster
+### Update Targets and Deploy Prometheus to the Central Monitoring Cluster

 ```bash